-8 Reliable Alternatives to Sandbags for Flooding (And When to Use Each Type)
+8 Reliable Alternatives to Sandbags for Flooding (With Pictures)

 Sandbags are a tried-and-true method of flood control.
 Despite their effectiveness, sandbags can be hard to find, slow to fill, and difficult to move into position during a flood.
 If you hate dealing with sandbags or do not have a place to easily fill your sandbags, you might want to look into sandbag alternatives.

 Here are eight reliable alternatives to traditional sandbags to use during

 situations.
 This list provides a large variety of different options capable of being deployed to help prevent water damage from flooding.
 The list also provides suggestions on when and how to use each alternative.

 The 8 Reliable Alternatives to Sandbags for Flooding